robrich/kubernetes-hands-on-workshop/19-Bonus/README.md

 Helm
 ----

-Helm (client-side) and Tiller (pod in Kubernetes) allow us to template the yaml files to avoid the redundancy.
+Helm allow us to template the yaml files to avoid the redundancy.

 Tutorials on Helm: